giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 > If something is offscreen, we can delay any logic related to it.
 If data is arriving faster than the frame rate, we can coalesce and batch updates.
 We can prioritize work coming from user interactions (such as an animation caused by a button click) over less important background work (such as rendering new content just loaded from the network) to avoid dropping frames.

 ## The triangles demo
-To better understanding the benefits `React Fiber` can provide to our React applications Sebastian Markbåge who is considered the "tech lead" of the React Core Team built a useful fractals example.
+To better understand the benefits `React Fiber` can provide to our React applications Sebastian Markbåge who is considered the "tech lead" of the React Core Team built a useful fractals example.
 Check out the following video:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The Fiber Triangle demo now lets you toggle time-slicing on and off.
 Makes it much easier to see the effect.
 Thanks <a href="https://twitter.com/giamir">@giamir</a> for the PR! 🎉 <a href="https://t.co/qhsWUIyXPf">pic.twitter.com/qhsWUIyXPf</a></p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/846456239693344769">March 27, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>